alirezadir/Machine-Learning-Interviews/README.md

   - how to apply dropout to LSTM?
 - Attention
   - self-attention
 - Transformer Architecture (in details, yes, no kidding! -- in an ideal world, I wouldn't answer those detailed questions to anyone except the authors and teammates, as either you've designed it or memorized it!)

-## Bias/Variance (Underfitting/Overfitting)
-- Regularization techniques
-  - L1/L2 (Lasso/Ridge)
-## Sampling
-- sampling techniques
-  - Uniform sampling
-  - Reservoir sampling
-  - Stratified sampling
-## Missing data

-## Loss functions
-- Logistic Loss fcn
-- Cross Entropy (formula)
-- Hinge loss (SVM)
--
-## Feature selection + Model evaluation/selection
-    - Evaluation Metrics
-      - Accuracy, Precision, Recall
-      - F1
-      - ROC curve
-      - AUC
 ## Statistical significance
 - p-values
 ## Other:
     - outliers
     - similarity/dissimilarity metrics

 # Machine Learning System Design
 debugging
 ###